Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 /*!
  *  Received one or more read receipts
  *
- *  @param aMessages  Message list<AgoraMessage>
+ *  @param aMessages  Message list<Message>
  */
 - (void)messagesDidRead:(NSArray *)aMessages;
 ```

 ### Set whether the group message needs a read receipt (value-added service)

-When the message is a group message, the message sender (currently the administrator and the group owner) can set whether the message needs a read receipt, if necessary, set the AgoraMessage attribute isNeedGroupAck to YES, and then send it.
+When the message is a group message, the message sender (currently the administrator and the group owner) can set whether the message needs a read receipt, if necessary, set the Message attribute isNeedGroupAck to YES, and then send it.

     @property (nonatomic) BOOL isNeedGroupAck;